yegor256/blog/_posts/2015/jan/2015-01-08-morning-standup-meetings.md

 ask his people what they are doing?
 He is not meddling in their plans.
 Instead, he trusts them and controls their results only.

-{% quote Only a good manager is capable of defining awards, penalties, and rules so explicitly and strictly %}
+{% quote Only a good manager is capable of defining awards, penalties, and rules so explicitly and strictly. %}

 Let me reiterate: I strongly believe that responsibility must be delegated, and this delegation consists of three components: